Interval Color Wheel

 For example, in the key of C, the note C is the tonic (1) of the key, and it's also the fifth (5) of the F chord (F-A-C).
 In the key of C, when playing a C note over an F chord, it can be helpful to understand the note in both of those contexts.

 My original reason for color-coding intervals was to be able to make fretboard diagrams where each dot could indicate both a tonal and a modal interval at the same time.
 By assigning a standard color to each of the 12 chromatic intervals, a colored dot with a text label could indicate two intervals at once--by color, and by text.
 For example, a dot like 1 could indicate the 1 of the key and the 5 of the chord.
+(Or the other way around, depending on which convention is used.)

 Why the color wheel?